nickuchida/AirBnB_clone/README.md

 ### [4.
 Create BaseModel from dictionary](./models/engine/file_storage.py)
 * Previously we created a method to generate a dictionary representation of an instance (method to_dict()).
+Now it’s time to re-create an instance with this dictionary representation.

 ### [5.
 Store first object](./console.py)
-* Now we can recreate a BaseModel from another one by using a dictionary representation:
+* Recreate a BaseModel from another one by using a dictionary representation:

 ### [6.
 Console 0.0.1](./console.py)